Teesdale Way Section 6 (Barnard Castle to Whorlton)

 Description

-After entering Mortham Park the trail passes close to Mortham Tower, a fortified manor house dating to the c14th and the possible site of another deserted medieval village that was swept away by Rokeby Park’s owner, Sir Thomas Robinson in the c18th.
-Shortly after that the trail passes above the outline of what may have been a Roman encampment in the fields sloping northwards towards the river (although it could just as easily be medieval – further investigation is awaited).
-All that remains is a short, final section over more fields, crossing the boundary between Rokeby and Whorlton and passing the deserted medieval village of Thorpe-in-Wycliffe, before arriving at Whorlton Bridge and the finish of Section 6 of the Teesdale Way.
+Entering Mortham Park, on the other side of the bridge, the trail passes close to Mortham Tower, a fortified manor house dating to the c14th.
+It’s located close to the proposed site of another deserted medieval village which, like Rokeby, was cleared by Sir Thomas Robinson in the c18th.
+Leaving the park, the trail passes above what may have been a Roman encampment in the fields that slope northwards down to the river (it could just as easily be medieval however and awaits further investigation).
+Beyond the Rokeby/Whorlton boundary markers, the final field approaching the bridge at Whorlton is the site of yet another deserted medieval village—Thorpe-in-Wycliffe.